 - 88. Dissemination of information on new ways in which pollution of the sea by oil and other hazardous and noxious substances may be avoided, new measures for combating pollution, new developments in the technology of conducting monitoring and the development of research programmes (Article 7).
-Many reporting Contracting Parties (5 out of 9) answered this question positively.
+Many reporting Contracting Parties (6 out of 11) answered this question positively.
 A reporting Contracting Party based its answer on the exchange of information within the framework of the Joint Commission for the Protection of the Adriatic Sea.
 Another Party referred to the websites of its Ministry of Transport and Coast Guard, in addition to the website of its National Institute for Environmental Protection and Research (ISPRA), where relevant information is published (e.g. Notebooks on Environmental Emergencies at Sea).
 In a reporting Contracting Party, dissemination activities are channeled through the Ministry of Environment and the Ministry of Transport.
-Two reporting Contracting Party answered "no" to this question, another one indicated that this question is not applicable, and another Party left this question blank. - 89.
+Three reporting Contracting Party answered "no" to this question, another one indicated that this question is not applicable, and another Party left this question blank. - 89.
 Coordination of the means of communication to ensure, with the necessary speed and reliability, the reception, transmission and dissemination of reports and urgent information concerning pollution incidents (Article 8).
 All reporting Contracting Parties but one answered positively to this question.
 A reporting Contracting Party referred to the Common Emergency Communication and Information System (CECIS Marine Pollution) and another Party to its Emergency Response Plan for the Protection of the Sea and Coastal Areas from Accidental Pollution by Oil and other Harmful Substances and the RAMOGE Agreement.
 There appears to be a lack of reference to the existing communication procedure using the POLREP format, which is part of the Mediterranean Emergency Communication Procedure, available on REMPEC's Website and in the Mediterranean Guide on Cooperation and Mutual Assistance in Responding to Marine Pollution Incidents adopted by Contracting Parties at their twentieth meeting (CoP 20).

-b) Pollution Preparedness and Response: Operational Measures1
+b) Pollution Preparedness and Response: Operational Measures

 - 90. National response strategy for marine pollution incidents adopted including a policy for the use of dispersants (Article 4).
-Many reporting Contracting Parties (5 out of 8) have reported having adopted a response strategy for marine pollution incidents, including a policy for the use of dispersants.
+Most reporting Contracting Parties (7 out of 10) have reported having adopted a response strategy for marine pollution incidents, including a policy for the use of dispersants.
 Two reporting Contracting Parties left this question blank and a reporting Contracting Party answered "no" to this question. - 91.
 National Contingency Plan covers oil, Hazardous and Noxious Substances (HNS), or both, i.e. oil and HNS (Article 4).
-Many Contracting Parties (5 out of 8) have answered this question affirmatively.
-In four reporting Contracting Parties, the national contingency plan covers both oil and HNS and in a reporting Contracting Party covers oil.
+Most reporting Contracting Parties (7 out of 10) have answered this question affirmatively.
+In many reporting Contracting Parties (5 out of 10) the national contingency plan covers both oil and HNS and in two reporting Contracting Parties covers oil.
 Three reporting Contracting Parties left this question blank. - 92.
 National stockpiles of pre-positioned oil and HNS spill response equipment, including naval and aerial means, established (Article 4).
-Half of the reporting Contracting Parties (4 out of 8) have reported having a stockpile of anti-pollution equipment and means, including naval and aerial means, available.
+Many reporting Contracting Parties (6 out of 10) have reported having a stockpile of anti-pollution equipment and means, including naval and aerial means, available.
 Details of the pre-positioned response equipment are given by three reporting Contracting Parties.
 Two reporting Contracting Parties left this question blank and two Parties answered "no" to this question.